Website appearance matters a lot. This is the criterion a user judges about the company and makes decisions.

 Q3.
 What is semantic HTML?

 А3.
-Semantic HTML means usage of the most appropriate tag for a certain task.
+Semantic HTML means the usage of the most appropriate tag for a certain task.
 It means the use of major assets such as <form>, <article>, and <table> instead of using <div> and <span> only.

 React Front-End developer interview questions